Shogi: Computer shogi

 From a computational complexity point of view, generalized shogi is EXPTIME-complete.

 Video games

 Hundreds of video games were released exclusively in Japan for several consoles.

 Clubhouse Games: 51 Worldwide Classics was released internationally by Nintendo in 2020 for the Nintendo Switch console, offering both Shogi and mini Shogi variants using either traditional or bilingual pieces.

 Culture

 According to professional player Yoshiharu Habu, in Japan shogi is viewed as not merely a game as entertainment or a mind sport but is instead an art that is a part of traditional Japanese culture along with haiku, tanka, noh, ikebana, and the Japanese tea ceremony.
 Its elevated status was established by the iemoto system supported by the historical shogunate.

-In Japan, shogi is one of the most popular board games, with a player population that some say exceeds 10 million.
-Go has 3 million players, and Western chess has 20,000 players.